ava-labs/blobvm/README.md

 ```

 ### Deploying Your Own Network
-Anyone can deploy their own instance of the SpacesVM as a subnet on Avalanche.
+Anyone can deploy their own instance of the BlobVM as a subnet on Avalanche.
 All you need to do is compile it, create a genesis, and send a few txs to the
 P-Chain.